lagom/lagom/CONTRIBUTING.md

 <!--- Copyright (C) 2009-2017 Lightbend Inc. <https://www.lightbend.com> -->
 # Lagom contributor guidelines

-### Prerequisites
+## Prerequisites

 Before making a contribution, it is important to make sure that the change you wish to make and the approach you wish to take will likely be accepted, otherwise you may end up doing a lot of work for nothing.
-If the change is only small, for example, if it's a documentation change or a simple bugfix, then it's likely to be accepted with no prior discussion.
-However, new features, or bigger refactorings should first be discussed in the [contributors](https://gitter.im/lagom/contributors).
+If the change is only small, for example, if it's a documentation change or a simple bug fix, then it's likely to be accepted with no prior discussion.
+However, new features, or bigger refactorings should first be discussed in the [contributors chat](https://gitter.im/lagom/contributors).
 Additionally, any issues with the [community label](https://github.com/lagom/lagom/labels/community) have been agreed to be a change that will likely be accepted.

-### Procedure
+## Development tips

+- Use sbt launcher 0.13.13 or later, which will automatically read JVM options from `.jvmopts`.
+- If using IntelliJ IDEA, import `lagom/docs/build.sbt` rather than `lagom/build.sbt`.
+This ensures that the source code and build dependencies in the docs project are also imported.

+## Pull request procedure

 1. Make sure you have signed the [Lightbend CLA](https://www.lightbend.com/contribute/cla); if not, sign it online.
 2. Ensure that your contribution meets the following guidelines: